StaticAccess/web-development-practice/README.md

 # Web Development Practice Repository

 This repository serves as a personal playground for practicing, learning, and experimenting with web development.
-As an aspiring web developer, I will use this space to explore various technologies, frameworks, and concepts to enhance my skills and understanding of web development.
+As an aspiring softwere developer, I will use this space to explore various technologies, frameworks, and concepts to enhance my skills and understanding of web development.

 ## Table of Contents